ricardosllm/CarND-Advanced-Lane-Finding/README.md

 In order to augment the video, and its respective frames, we've created a series of overlays to add additional information to the stream.

-**In the top left corner** - Adds a representation of the windows in the transformed image and identifies the lanes and its curvature
+**Top left corner** - Adds a representation of the windows in the transformed image and identifies the lanes and its curvature

-**In the top center** - A "bird's eye" view with the lane identified
+**Top center** - A "bird's eye" view with the lane identified

-**In the top right corner** - Metrics on the radius of curvature and distance to the center line
+**Top right corner** - Metrics on the radius of curvature and distance to the center line

-**in the lower two thirds** - The actual image with the lane boundaries identified and colored for effect.
+**Lower two thirds** - The actual image with the lane boundaries identified and colored for effect.

 Here's an example augmented image: